 This dish is adaptable, and you can substitute the walnuts with a combination of finely ground pecans and almonds.

 Yes, fesenjoon is a nutrient-rich dish that is also delicious without any meat.
 The walnut paste gives it a rich and creamy texture, while the pomegranate molasses adds a sweet and tart flavor.
-Eaten over rice, it is a complete meal.
+Eaten over Persian rice, it is a complete meal.

 Toasting the walnuts enhances the flavor and is essential to the overall flavor of this fesenjoon recipe.
 As an alternative to pan toasting, the ground up walnuts can be placed on a baking sheet, and placed in a 350 heated oven for 10-15 minutes to achieve the same results.
 The walnuts should not burn, as they will taste bitter and cannot be used for this recipe.

 Yes, you can add more pomegranate molasses after taste testing the stew.
 My recipe calls for ¾ of a cup, then adding 1 tablespoon at a time near the end of cooking, until you reach your desired taste.
 Allow the molasses to cook for 10 minutes, as the flavors and color develop with heat.
-Additionally, ½ tablespoon of lemon juice can be added for additional sour flavor.
+Additionally, ½ tablespoon of lemon juice can be added for additional sour taste.

 Pairing